-- Plant Palette For projects with any plantings, provide genus, species, common name, and stock size (if known).
-Trees must not be larger than 15-gallon.
-(See Appendix O for resources to aid in plant selection and planting standards.) - 8.
+- 8. Corps Consultation Forms Provide forms completed by the California Conservation Corps and the Certified Community Conservation Corps, as represented by the California Association of Local Conservation Corps (see Appendix F). - 9.
+Plant Palette For projects with any plantings, provide genus, species, common name, and stock size (if known).
+Trees must not be larger than 15-gallon (see Appendix O for resources to aid in plant selection and planting standards). - 10.
 Property Data Sheet Provide the completed Property Data Sheet for all parcels included in the project (see Appendix H).
-Be sure to include properties that do not have parcel numbers, e.g. rights-of-way, etc. - Proof of Ownership Provide copies of documents verifying current ownership of each parcel listed on the Property Data Sheet.
+Be sure to include properties that do not have parcel numbers, (e.g. rights-of-way, etc.) - 11.
+Proof of Ownership Provide copies of documents verifying current ownership of each parcel listed on the Property Data Sheet.
 Examples of such documents include tax records, owner data sheets from county records, recorded deeds, title reports, etc. All documents verifying ownership must have the parcel numbers clearly indicated on the document (handwritten acceptable).

-Adequate Site Control/Land Tenure - For parcels not owned by the applicant, provide a copy of an agreement giving the applicant legal access to and permission to construct and maintain the project on the property.
+12. Adequate Site Control/Land Tenure - For parcels not owned by the applicant, provide a copy of an agreement giving the applicant legal access to and permission to construct and maintain the project on the property.
 If applicable, the agreement should also permit public access to the project for the required number of years (see Appendix I).